cosimazink/cosimazink/README.md

 Welcome to my GitHub profile!
 I'm a student in Media Informatics with a love for creating innovative solutions and learning new technologies.

 ## 👩🏼‍💻 About Me
-✏️ I’m currently working on a project in web development: [Shrinkify](https://github.com/ricardotimmr/entwicklungsprojekt-shrinkify) <br>
+✏️ I’m currently working on [Shrinkify](https://github.com/ricardotimmr/entwicklungsprojekt-shrinkify) <br>
-📚 I’m currently learning web development techniques and exploring new frameworks.<br>
+📚 I’m currently studying Media Informatics at TH Köln. <br>
 📮 How to reach me: ... <br>
 ⚡ Fun fact: I like mountain biking. <br>